Will History Repeat Itself in America?

 The culture of death has long been in our culture and now it displays itself in mass shootings and other forms of evil.

-The 24 hour news cycle is a running video of human depravity, all of humanities worse behaviors.
+The 24-hour news cycle is a running video of human depravity, all of humanity's worst behaviors.

-Hate in the form of Nazism and White Supremacy are more active and aggressive then it ever has been in our nation since World War 2.
+Hate in the form of Nazism and White Supremacy is more active and aggressive than it ever has been in our nation since World War 2.

 America has its own dark history of concentration camps with Japanese Americans during WW2 and Indigenous American Indians which was a part of our genocide of those people.